cwendorf/tableR/README.md

 ### Overview

 `tableR` is an R package designed to simplify the process of formatting and styling data frames into neatly organized tables for console output, Markdown documents, and APA-style reports.
+It is designed to work with the output from a wide variety of packages.

 ### Installation